 We must embrace new policies that guide growth in urban areas – policies that expand housing and mobility choices, enable robust transit, and protect our urban tree canopy and green spaces, so vital to residents’ health and quality of life.

-Greenville County is growing rapidly, with more than 160,000 new residents projected by 2040.
-What’s more, we are consuming land at an unprecedented rate.
-If we continue on our current land use trajectory, nearly 206,000 acres of land in Greenville County will be converted from farms, forests, and open space to strip malls, parking lots, and low-density subdivisions by 2040.
-And that pattern of growth will be exorbitantly expensive to serve with the revenues generated by new development unlikely to cover half of the costs to serve it.
+In rural areas, where few development regulations currently exist, we are consuming land at an unprecedented rate.
+If we continue on this path, nearly 206,000 acres of the county’s farms, forests, and open space may be converted to strip malls, parking lots, and low-density subdivisions by 2040.
+That pattern of growth is exorbitantly expensive to serve with the revenues generated by new development unlikely to cover even half of the costs to serve it.

-Upstate Forever is working to educate citizens about the impacts of growth choices and empower them to engage in community planning discussions.
+Upstate Forever is working to educate citizens about the impacts of growth choices and encourage them to engage in community planning discussions.
 At the same time, we are working with elected leaders to help them understand the importance of proactive growth management and equip them with the tools they need to address community issues through meaningful land use policy.